High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Methods

 \subsection{HL-3}

-The HL-3 (previously named HL-2M) Tokamak, an experimental fusion device constructed at the Southwestern Institute of Physics in China, aims to advance the comprehension of fundamental physics and engineering principles crucial for the success of global fusion projects like ITER.
-HL-3 boasts a plasma current capacity ranging from $1.5$ to $3$ MA and operates within a magnetic field strength of $2.3$ T. Its geometric parameters consist of a major radius of $1.78$ m, a minor radius of $0.65$ m, and an aspect ratio of approximately $2.8$, reflecting its toroidal structure.
-As shown in Fig. \ref{fig:diagram}a, the poloidal field configuration of HL-3 is intricately managed by a Central Solenoid (CS) coil, complemented by an ensemble of eight pairs of poloidal field (PF) coils strategically distributed as inner coils (PF1-PF4), top-bottom coils (PF5-PF6), and outer coils (PF7-PF8), with the latter trio playing a pivotal role in establishing the divertor configuration, hence their nomenclature as divertor coils \cite{song2021plasma, song2019first, xue2019integrated}.
+The HL-3 (previously named HL-2M) Tokamak is an experimental fusion device constructed at the Southwestern Institute of Physics in China.
+It is designed to operate at plasma current $I_\mathrm{p}$ =$3$ MA, toroidal field $B_\mathrm{t}=3$ T, major radius $R=1.78$ m, minor radius $a=0.65$ m, elongation $\kappa \leq 1.8$, triangularity $\delta > 0.5$ \cite{zhong2024china}.
+HL-3 has recently focused on high-current, high $\beta_\mathrm{N}$ discharges to achieve high performance plasma, establishing critical foundations for burning plasma research.
+As shown in Fig. \ref{fig:diagram}a, the poloidal field configuration of HL-3 is intricately managed by a Central Solenoid (CS) coil, complemented by an ensemble of eight pairs of Poloidal Field (PF) coils strategically distributed as inner coils (PF1-PF4), top-bottom coils (PF5-PF6), and outer coils (PF7-PF8), with the latter trio playing a pivotal role in establishing the divertor configuration, hence their nomenclature as divertor coils \cite{song2021plasma, song2019first, xue2019integrated}.
 In particular, HL-3 directly manipulates the voltage of $17$ coils, comprising of $1$ CS coil and $16$ PF coils.
 This manipulation indirectly influences the coil currents and regulates the magnetic field within the vacuum chamber, enabling the confinement and discharge of plasma.